nasuni-labs/nasuni-api-utilities/Reporting_and_Chargeback/README.md

 **Required Inputs**: NMC hostname, NMC username, NMC password, Data API username, Data API Password, Top Level Folder, Report File, Limit\
 **Compatibility**: Nasuni 8.5 or higher required\
 **Output CSV content**: volume_guid, filer_serial_number, path, size\
 **Known Issues**: Edge Appliances must be online, NMC managed, and running Nasuni 8.5 or higher in order to retrieve folder size.
-The Data API user must have NTFS permissions to the folders being listed.
+The Data API user must have NTFS permissions to the folders being listed.\
+**Name**: ExportTopLevelFolderSizesToCSV.ps1

 ## Export Antivirus Violations to CSV
 This script uses the NMC API to export antivirus violations for all volume and Edge Appliances in an Account to a CSV.\